joaquimmmagalhaes/sftpgo/docs/full-configuration.md

     - `port`, integer.
 The port used for serving WebDAV requests.
 0 means disabled.
 Default: 0.
     - `address`, string.
 Leave blank to listen on all available network interfaces.
 Default: "".
     - `enable_https`, boolean.
 Set to `true` and provide both a certificate and a key file to enable HTTPS connection for this binding.
 Default `false`.
     - `client_auth_type`, integer.
-Set to `1` to require client certificate authentication in addition to basic authentication.
-You need to define at least a certificate authority for this to work.
+Set to `1` to require a client certificate and verify it.
+Set to `2` to request a client certificate during the TLS handshake and verify it if given, in this mode the client is allowed not to send a certificate.
+At least one certification authority must be defined in order to verify client certificates.
+If no certification authority is defined, this setting is ignored.
 Default: 0.
     - `tls_cipher_suites`, list of strings.
 List of supported cipher suites for TLS version 1.2.
 If empty, a default list of secure cipher suites is used, with a preference order based on hardware performance.
 Note that TLS 1.3 ciphersuites are not configurable.
 The supported ciphersuites names are defined [here](https://github.com/golang/go/blob/master/src/crypto/tls/cipher_suites.go#L52).
 Any invalid name will be silently ignored.
 The order matters, the ciphers listed first will be the preferred ones.
+Default: empty.
+    - `prefix`, string.
+Prefix for WebDAV resources, if empty WebDAV resources will be available at the `/` URI.
+If defined it must be an absolute URI, for example `/dav`.
+Default: "".
+    - `proxy_allowed`, list of IP addresses and IP ranges allowed to set `X-Forwarded-For`, `X-Real-IP`, `CF-Connecting-IP`, `True-Client-IP` headers.
+Any of the indicated headers, if set on requests from a connection address not in this list, will be silently ignored.
 Default: empty.
   - `bind_port`, integer.
 Deprecated, please use `bindings`.
   - `bind_address`, string.
 Deprecated, please use `bindings`.
   - `certificate_file`, string.
 Certificate for WebDAV over HTTPS.
 This can be an absolute path or a path relative to the config dir.